patters-match/z88/readme.txt

 The first requirement is to checkout the Git Master branch (main development or HEAD in CVS terms) you need to have a Git client installed on your preferred operating system.
-We recomment SmartGit for cross-platform use, tortoisegit for Window or SourceTree for Mac.
+We recomment SmartGit for cross-platform use, tortoisegit for Windows or SourceTree for Mac.

 Note that the standard git command-line client must be available in order for build revision information to be generated for OZ builds.